tiangolo/uwsgi-nginx-flask-docker/README.md

     return send_file('./static/index.html')
 ```

-that makes sure your app also serves the `/app/static/index.html` file when requested for `/`.
+That makes sure your app also serves the `/app/static/index.html` file when requested for `/`.

  That's how it is written in the tutorial above and is included in the downloadable examples.